rrodrigonuez/WP-Block-Referrer-Spam/wp-block-referrer-spam/README.txt

 Every week, this plugin updates the list of referrer spammers from [this community-contributed list](https://github.com/piwik/referrer-spam-blacklist) of [referrer spammers](http://en.wikipedia.org/wiki/Referer_spam).

+Please show your support for this plugin by giving it a [rating](http://wordpress.org/support/view/plugin-reviews/wp-block-referrer-spam?rate=5?rate=5#postform)

 **Development is on Bitbucket: https://bitbucket.org/rrodrigonuez/wp-block-referrer-spam**